Benchmarking Counterfactual Image Generation

 How are counterfactuals obtained?

 To obtain counterfactuals, we utilize the Abduction-Action-Prediction paradigm.
 This involves three key steps: Abduction, where we infer the noise compatible with an observation; Action, where we alter the structural equations to reflect our intervention; and Prediction, where we compute the resulting outcomes based on the modified model.
-Following previous work, we incorporate Conditional Normalizing Flows for the mechanisms of the image attributes, while for the image mechanisms we condider (i) Conditional Variational Autoencoders (VAEs), (ii) Conditional Hierarchical VAEs (HVAEs) and (iii) Conditional Generative Adversarial Networks (GANs).
+Following previous work, we incorporate Conditional Normalizing Flows for the mechanisms of the attributes, while for the image mechanisms we consider (i) Conditional Variational Autoencoders (VAEs), (ii) Conditional Hierarchical VAEs (HVAEs) and (iii) Conditional Generative Adversarial Networks (GANs).

-Figure 2: Producing a counterfactual MorphoMNIST digit: Abduction: We infer the exogenous noise separately, using Normalising Flows f −1 for the attributes and the encoder of the image mechanism (e.g. VAE, HVAE or GAN), conditioned on factual parents.
-Action: We intervene (do(t ∗ )) only on thickness.
+Figure 2: Producing a counterfactual MorphoMNIST digit: Abduction: We infer the exogenous noise separately, using Normalising Flows f −1 for the attributes and the encoder of the image mechanism (e.g. VAE, HVAE or GAN), conditioned on the factual parents.
+Action: We intervene do(t ∗ ) only on thickness.
 Prediction: We employ the Normalizing Flow f conditioned on the counterfactual thickness t ∗ to obtain i ∗ after the intervention.
 Note that this is not needed for t ∗ on which we intervene and for d ∗ that has no parents in the DAG.
 Finally, the decoder generates the counterfactual image, given the exogenous noise U img and all counterfactual attributes.

-Figure 2: Producing a counterfactual MorphoMNIST digit: Abduction: We infer the exogenous noise separately, using Normalising Flows f-1 for the attributes and the encoder of the image mechanism (e.g. VAE, HVAE, or GAN), conditioned on factual parents.
-Action: We intervene (do(t*)) only on thickness.
+Figure 2: Producing a counterfactual MorphoMNIST digit: Abduction: We infer the exogenous noise separately, using Normalising Flows f-1 for the attributes and the encoder of the image mechanism (e.g. VAE, HVAE, or GAN), conditioned on the factual parents.
+Action: We intervene do(t*) only on thickness.
 Prediction: We employ the Normalizing Flow f conditioned on the counterfactual thickness t* to obtain i* after the intervention.
 Note that this is not needed for t* on which we intervene and for d* that has no parents in the DAG.
-Finally, the decoder generates the counterfactual image, given the exogenous noise Uimg and all counterfactual attributes.

 Key Metrics